You’re getting ready to enter a whole new world of motherhood, and all the decisions that go along with it can be enough to make your head spin.

 Breastmilk collector or silicone breast pump

 A newer type of pump is a bulb-shaped pump made of silicone.
-Sometimes called a silicone breast pump or a breastmilk collector, it’s a great tool to easily collect extra breastmilk and build up a stash for when you’re away from baby.
+Sometimes called a silicone breast pump or a breastmilk collector, it’s a great tool to easily collect extra breastmilk and build up a stash for when you’re away from your baby.